Photo of a white woman with freckles and brown hair in front of a floor to ceiling bookshelf.

 Bethany Milholland

-Poetry Editor at Doubleback Books
+Poetry Editor, Doubleback Books

-Assistant Prose Editor at Doubleback Books
+Assistant Prose Editor, Doubleback Books

 Bayleigh Kasper recently graduated from the University of Evansville with a creative writing degree, where she was the co-Editor-in-Chief of The Evansville Review.
 She dreams of owning a tiny home in her native Colorado where she can adopt cats, make music, write, and eat very judge-worth amounts of chocolate without actually being judged.

-Coordinator for Poets in Pajamas
+Coordinator, Poets in Pajamas

-Coordinator for Poets in Pajamas
+Co-Coordinator, Poets in Pajamas

 Lead Designer at Sundress Publications